 Supplies Needed to Raise Baby Chicks

 What is a brooder?
 A brooder is a heated, safe space for baby poultry to live within in order to keep them healthy.
+It must be large enough to include feeders and watering equipment as well.

 In nature, these chicks rely on their mother for warmth in order to reduce stress on their tiny little bodies.
 It takes about six weeks for them to develop all of their juvenile feathers.
 Once those feathers come in, they will be able to go without the heat source within the brooder space.